Sullivan County Schools to hold outdoor graduation ceremonies

 Each high school will share more information, as well as spectator tickets, with its graduates.

-On July 31, Sullivan East High School will hold its graduation ceremony at 6:00 p.m. and Sullivan Central High School will have its ceremony at 8:00 p.m.
-And on August 1, Sullivan South High School will have its graduation ceremony at 6:00 p.m., while Sullivan North High School will hold its ceremony at 8:00 p.m.

-The statement added that those plans could change if there’s inclement weather, and encouraged people to visit the school system website (www.sullivank12.net) for the most up-to-date information.
+Those plans could change if there’s inclement weather, and the latest information will be on the school system website, www.sullivank12.net.

 Post a comment as